logicalPanda2/logicalPanda2/README.md

     </tr>
 </table>

-I'm also very interested in `game development and things related to AI or machine learning.
+I'm also very interested in game development and things related to AI or machine learning.

-Check out my portfolio here: <!-- TODO add portfolio link -->